 To expedite growth it’s recommended that you take the end of your cuttings and dip them into rooting powder which you can purchase from any garden centre or online at Amazon.
 That rooting powder it’s inexpensive but if you can’t find it there are liquid versions of rooting aids that all do the same thing.

 Keeping the top two leaves facing up and being careful not to scrape off whatever powder or hormone you have added to the bottom, carefully stick the end of the cutting into the hole made by the pen.
 If you have more than one cutting you can plant them in the same tray and you can also plant them close together so that they don’t necessarily touch but they can share the hormones to get disseminated into the soil.

-You need to play some sort of covering on your tray.
+You need to place some sort of covering on your tray.
 If you have a large enough tray with enough depth you can plant the cuttings and cover the perimeter of the tray with clear wrap, securing it in place around the perimeter with a rubber band or string.
 Alternatively, you can slide your tray into clear plastic bags making sure that you have some sort of support structure or frame to keep the plastic from actually touching the cuttings.

 Place that tray in an area where you get low light and warm temperatures.
 If you are in a colder region you can invest in grow lights that hang overhead or heating mats that you put underneath the tray to maintain a stable temperature between 70 degrees and 75 degrees Fahrenheit.
 As your cuttings are propagating you need to lightly mist the soil regularly making sure it doesn’t get dry.

 In approximately one month you should start to see your cuttings begin to take root at which point you should transplant the seedlings into individual pots, exposing them to morning sunlight regularly but then bringing them back inside.
 If your seedlings start to get too long and leggy, you can pinch them off and force them to grow outward in a bushier fashion rather than upward.

 May – June

 Where to propagate